Even amid affluence of tech capital, local news struggles

 Bay Area News Group Executive Editor Frank Pine said he understands the loyalty people have for the newspapers they grew up with, but said there is no way to turn back time.

-The East Bay Times has collaborated with other publications in efforts to beef up local reporting, he said, including a recent in-depth project about law enforcement officers with criminal convictions.
+The East Bay Times has collaborated with other publications in efforts to beef up local reporting, including a recent in-depth project about law enforcement officers with criminal convictions.
+The news group also received a grant from Google to test a premium, ad-free service for subscribers.

 “Our business — the business of news — continues to be distressed, and we’re doing our level best to stabilize that business and make it sustainable into the future," Pine said.